vibeus/vibe-website/content/blog/how-to-conduct-a-SWOT-analysis-for-your-business/index.md

 Each item on the list should be based on facts and actual data.
 Your team’s customer retention percentage might seem like a strength based on day-to-day activity, but being able to confirm that hunch with data is what makes the analysis truly beneficial.
 Otherwise you’re potentially missing out on a chance to strengthen that part of your business.

-## When Is a S.W.O.T.
-Analysis Helpful?
+## When is a S.W.O.T. analysis helpful?

 Any business decision that affects a majority of the company would benefit from a S.W.O.T. analysis.
 Some scenarios to consider: